2019 Seniors' Housing Study

 By engaging in a Seniors’ Housing Study the City hopes to open the door for all interested and affected people and organizations to come together and work towards a joint solution.
-Only by gathering as much input as possible from the people working on the ground or experiencing the challenges firsthand, be it seniors in the community, housing developers, service providers, healthcare professionals or the younger generation providing support for aging family members, can we gain the perspective necessary to create effective tools to address seniors' needs in Chilliwack.
+Only by gathering as much input as possible from the people working on the ground or experiencing the challenges first hand, be it seniors in the community, housing developers, service providers, healthcare professional or the younger generation providing support for aging family members, can we gain the perspective necessary to create effective tools to address seniors needs in Chilliwack.

-As a part of the study, staff will evaluate what’s working well and what is needed.
-Once the study is complete, the information gathered through this process can be used to advocate for assistance from higher levels of government and to encourage private citizens and organizations to pursue projects geared towards seniors’ needs.
+As a part of the study, we’ll evaluate what’s working well and what is needed.
+Once the study is complete, we can use the information we gathered through this process to advocate for assistance from higher levels of government and to encourage private citizens and organizations to pursue projects geared towards seniors’ needs.